Eschatologue/CM_wiki/docs/class/sorcerer/voidwielder.md

 As a **:rsc-b: Bonus Action**{ .rsc }, you can spend 1 Sorcery Point to partially discorporate until the end of your current turn.
 While you are in this state, you gain the following benefits:

-**Force Damage**  You can cause any Sorcerer spells you cast to deal Force damage.
+**Force Damage**{ .inl } You can cause any Sorcerer spells you cast to deal Force damage.

-**Move Through Object**  You can move through solid objects and creatures as if they were Difficult Terrain.
+**Move Through Object**{ .inl } You can move through solid objects and creatures as if they were Difficult Terrain.
 If you end your turn inside a solid object or creature you are instantly shunted to the nearest unoccupied space, taking 1d10 Force damage for every 5 feet you were forced to travel.
 If you pass through a creature, you can force it to make a Constitution saving throw against your Spell save DC or take 1d10 Force damage.
 A creature can only be forced to make this Constitution saving throw once per turn.

 --8<-- "includes/snippets/spells2/lv0-5.md"
 --8<-- "includes/snippets/spells2/lv6.md"